Reducibility of low dimensional Poincar\'e duality spaces: Poincar e duality spaces

 \begin{Ex} Let $X$ be a PD space which is homotopy equivalent to a closed smooth manifold $M$.
 Then $X$ is reducible.
 This follows from \cref{detecting the SF}: Let $f \colon M \to X$ be a homotopy equivalence, and let $\xi = (f^{-1})^*(\nu(M))$.
 Then one has a diagram as in \cref{detecting the SF}, hence the claim follows. \end{Ex}

 Thus reducibility is an obstruction to the question whether a given PD space is homotopy equivalent to a closed manifold.
-In fact, it is the first obstruction in the surgery process.
-I shall refrain from elaborating on this.
+In fact, it is the first obstruction in the surgery program.
+In some cases, it is the only obstruction.
+We will briefly come back to this in \cref{subsection-surgery}

-Recall that by work of Boardman--Vogt, the $J$-homomorphism $\BO \to \BG$, which classifies the underlying spherical fibration of the universal stable vector bundle, is a map of $\E_\infty$-spaces, i.e.\ of infinite loop spaces (as both spaces are connected there is no problem with being group-like).
-Its fibre is denoted by $\G/\o$, and by a result of Sullivan's its associated cohomology theory $\G/\o^*(-)$ is that of bordism classes of smooth degree 1 normal maps (at least on manifolds), hence it plays a prominent role in surgery theory.
+We now recall that by work of Boardman--Vogt, the $J$-homomorphism $\BO \to \BG$, which classifies the underlying spherical fibration of the universal stable vector bundle, is a map of (connected and hence group-like) $\E_\infty$-spaces, i.e.\ of infinite loop spaces.
+Its fibre is denoted by $\G/\o$, and by a result of Sullivan's its associated cohomology theory $\G/\o^*(-)$ when evaluated on manifolds is that of bordism classes of smooth degree 1 normal maps.
+Hence it plays a prominent role in surgery theory.
 There is then a canonical fibre sequence

 and thus the obstruction to finding a vector bundle lift of a given spherical fibration $X \to \BG$ is given by the composite